jmnaste/AI-Workflow-Automation/netshell/README.md

 TRAEFIK_NETWORK=root_default
 ```

 4) Deploy.
-The `net-debug` container will start and attach to the external network.
+The `netshell` container will start and attach to the external network.

 Open a shell:
 - From Hostinger UI → Container → Console; or
-- Via SSH: `docker exec -it net-debug sh`
+- Via SSH: `docker exec -it netshell sh`

 Sanity check from inside the container: